HUSAM-07/HUSAM-07/README.md

 I am currently working as a Full Stack Developer Intern at PropReturns
 <br>
 - Learning ReactJS & NextJs

-- Currently Working On Building a Machine Learning Model for Apparel Classification & Prediction<br>
+- Currently Working On Building a Machine Learning Model for Apparel Classification & Prediction
 - Building Open Source Tools for the Community